 The first details will be announced soon, but in the meantime Ben Osborne and Slipped Disco slide into Big Chill House (257-259 Pentonville Road King’s Cross London N1 9N.
 Free Entry.
 7pm – 3 am) on Friday 7 February for a night of all things dance floor.
 “This pleases us very much indeed, primarily because of the anything-goes music policy that sees anything from classic techno, punk-funk, galactic house, deep down and dirty disco and other dancefloor dynamite do the rounds.”
 (Time Out)

-Noise of Art will be taking over Hammersmith’s finest gastro pub and garden for a bijou NYE 2014 party on Tuesday 31 December.
+Noise of Art’s Ben Osborne will be DJing Hammersmith’s finest gastro pub and garden for a bijou NYE 2014 party on Tuesday 31 December.